qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 13_ Concurrency.md

 ![Figure 13.7 illustrates the...](images/page_681_vector_576.png)
 *Figure 13.7 illustrates the data structures employed by a simple scheduler.
 At any EXAMPLE 13.21*

+particular time, a thread is either blocked (i.e., for synchronization) or runnable.
+A runnable thread may actually be running on some process or it may be awaiting

+Cooperative multithreading on a uniprocessor

 ![Figure 13.7 Data structures...](images/page_682_vector_226.png)
 *Figure 13.7 Data structures of a simple scheduler.
 A designated current thread is running.
 Threads on the ready list are runnable.
 Other threads are blocked, waiting for various conditions to become true.
 If threads run on top of more than one OS-level process, each such process will have its own current thread variable.
 If a thread makes a call into the operating system, its process may block in the kernel.*